-With aim of validate the discussed training methodology for OSA detection, it is desired to obtain a diagnostic over the full set of fragments of either considered length.
+With the aim of validating the discussed training methodology for OSA detection, it is desired to obtain a diagnostic over the full set of fragments to either considered length.
 In turn, each fragment is diagnosed to be related of either class grounded on decisions that are attained for the set of segments comprising the fragment in hand.
 Namely, at the beginning, there is a need to fix a minimum number of segments classified as pathologic for giving the same label to each fragment.
-That pathologic segment number, termed decision threshold, is fixed on dependence on both considered fragment lengths.
+That pathologic segment number,